 |Fiscal 2021 Objectives||Fiscal 2021 Achievements||Self-Evaluation||Priority Objectives for Fiscal 2022|

 Sharp discloses information to shareholders and investors in a fair and timely manner, in order to increase trust in its IR activities and to ensure a proper assessment of Sharp’s corporate value in capital markets.

 Sharp discloses information designated under the laws and regulations of Japan, and it also adequately discloses other information, such as business overview, management policy, and strategy.

 Basic Policy on Allocating Profits

 Sharp considers distributing profits to shareholders to be one of management’s top priorities.
 Sharp pays dividends from surplus, comprehensively taking into account its consolidated business performance, financial situation, and future business development, while making active investments in R&D and other areas and strengthening the financial standing from a long-term perspective.
 In line with this, Sharp’s basic policy is to ensure stable dividends at a payout ratio of 30%.
-For fiscal 2021, the annual dividend paid per common share of 18 yen.
-To boost the quality of equity, we also acquired and cancelled the entire 108,000 shares of Class A stock , which, among other things, posed a risk of dilution and had preferred dividends.
+For fiscal 2021, the annual dividend paid per common share was 40 yen, which represents a payout ratio of 33.0% and an increase of 10 yen per share compared with the previous fiscal year.

 Sharp actively facilitates opportunities for shareholders, investors, and analysts to communicate directly with senior executives.
 In addition to financial results briefings, management policy briefings, management briefings for shareholders, and one-on-one meetings, whenever possible senior executives attend conferences organized by securities companies.
 And whenever senior executives are unavailable, the IR department meets with shareholders and investors.